 Consider "Italiatour," a name that was developed by one naming company to help promote package tours to Italy.
 Though it's not a real word, the name is meaningful and customers can recognize immediately what's being offered.
 Even better, "Italiatour" evokes the excitement of foreign travel.

-When choosing a business name, keep the following tips in mind:
+When choosing a business name, whether you're starting an online business bric-and-mortar or online keep the following tips in mind:

 - Choose a name that appeals not only to you but also to the kind of customers you are trying to attract.

 - Choose a comforting or familiar name that conjures up pleasant memories so customers respond to your business on an emotional level.